codingSteve/codingSteve.github.io/docs/2015-10-21-essentials.md

 When [writing][ABW]:

-- If you think the tone is off, it is
-- Edit and imagine £100 <del>for every single word you delete</del> per deletion
+- Think about your audience
 - Keep it [simple][CHQ]

     If you don't understand the word your audience might not either

     You [don't need complex sentences][GBW] to explain complex ideas
+- If you think the tone is off, it is
+- Edit and imagine £100 <del>for every single word you delete</del> per deletion
 - Keep emails under five sentences
 - Edit it again